cswclui/katacoda-scenarios-1/12factor-005/step02.md

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com

 When you go to the URL you'll be asked to enter the ID value you generated in **Step 8**.
 Once you get into the Jenkin website, follow the instructions to complete the Jenkins setup process.
-The following animated GIF will walk you through the process. **REMEMBER!!!!
+The following video will walk you through the process. **REMEMBER!!!!
 Make sure the token string outputted at the beginning of this step is on hand to copy into the Jenkins UI.**

 **Step 9:** Watch the following short video to see the details for initializing Jenkins:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/AY5PVkEsn-o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/D0TRbUNgcV4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Hint:** Jenkins will ask you which plugins you want to install during the intialization process.
 Select the option, **INSTALL SUGGESTED PLUGINS**.

 ## Summary

+In this lesson you got Jenkins up and running as Docker container.
+In the next lesson we're going to create a Jenkins Pipeline job that will run a `Jenkinsfile` script stored in the GitHub repository along with the application source code.
+The `Jenkinsfile` script contains the instructions to get the source code for the demonstration application, *Secret Society* from GitHub, build it into a container image and then store that container image on the Local Container Registry that was installed behind the scenes in the Katacoda interactive learning environment.

 ----